 Sr. Flight Reliability Manager

-The Senior Flight Reliability Manager will be responsible for defining Rocket Lab’s internal flight reliability deliverables based on USG certification requirements and externally presenting and reviewing this data with key customers and stakeholders.
+The Senior Flight Reliability Manager will be responsible for defining Rocket Lab’s internal flight reliability deliverables based on USG certification requirements and externally presenting and reviewing this data with key customers and external stakeholders.

 Duties & Responsibilities